Are you excited for your first time in Hawaii? Here are a few mistakes that you should avoid making during your trip (from a Hawaii local!)

 Assuming All the Islands Are the Same

-Each Hawaiian Island has its own unique vibe.
+Each of these eight Hawaiian Island has its own unique vibe.
 For example, if we compare Maui and Oahu, the two are very different.
 While Oahu is great for families and budget-travelers, Maui is perfect for couples.
 While Oahu has a wide array of restaurants, Maui is limited to hidden gems.
 And those differences are just a start.

 Even the different sections of each island have completely different vibes.
 The Big Island of Hawaii has erupting volcanoes at Hawaii Volcanoes National Park, stunning beaches like Kua Bay and Pohoiki Beach, dense rainforests, dry deserts, and snow-capped mountains.
 Could it be any more diverse?